Programming-With-Chris/ShoppingList/README.md

 ## Major Features needed for MVP
-- Sorting by aisle (populate aisles by either ML or webscraper)
+- Sorting by aisle (Data from API, sorting by ??? (that might be where the ML comes in))
 - Create new list starting with last week's list

 ## The Build Roadmap